radiegtya/meteoris2/README.md

 - jquery                     1.0.0  Manipulate the DOM using CSS selectors
 - mrt:moment                 2.8.1  Momentjs, a JavaScript date library for da...
 - lepozepo:accounting        1.0.0  Accounting.js -  number, money and currency...
+- cfs:standard-packages      0.0.2  Filesystem for Meteor, collectionFS
+- cfs:filesystem             0.0.0  Filesystem storage adapter for CollectionFS
+- cfs:ejson-file             0.0.0  CollectionFS, FS.File as EJSON type

 **note: autopublish and insecure package are removed due to security reason.**

 ###METEORIS ROADMAP AND CHANGELOG
 You can view our roadmap from this link. https://trello.com/b/01SvtPLA/meteoris-roadmap. if you want to share your idea, just write it in our trello page from that link.

+###WHAT'S NEW IN V0.5.2
+- Now frontend and backend logical are separated
+- Now frontend and backend template are separated

 ------------------------